tosin2013/openshift-demos/istio/deploying-isitio-bookinfo-app-on-openshift-4.2.md

-# Deploying Isitio bookinfo app on OpenShift 4.2
+# Deploying Istio bookinfo app on OpenShift 4.2

 The Bookinfo application consists of the following microservices:
 * The productpage microservice calls the details and reviews microservices to populate the page.